JosefinaAureaAmaro/01_Python_Pandas/README.md

  <p>Consumer Demographic Analytics using the "Heroes of Pymoli" dataset.</p>

 <p> The <b>objective</b> of this excerise was to practice using the Pandas library for Data Analysis.
-Starting with a dataset, we first determine the integrity of the dataset by reviewing the data for duplicates or incomplete categories.
+Starting with a dataset, we first determine the integrity of the dataset by reviewing the data for duplicates, non-unique product id values or incomplete categories.
 Then, the second step, was to automate the process of summarizing per categorical data and using aggregation functions to produce results based on a given metric.
 The final results were presented in Pandas's Dataframes, which are ready to be exported into excel for the end-user.<p>
 </div>

 <div>